ericnishio/ericnishio.github.io/_posts/2016-04-29-jekyll-pros-and-cons.md

 - Content cannot be dynamically presented (e.g. based on popularity).
 - Spinning up a local installation may intimidate non-programmers.
 - No post scheduling.
+- No image manipulation tool for interactively cropping and resizing images.